Portugal Novo Banco's balance to show no further capital needed

 Economy Minister Antonio Pires de Lima recently said it would be reasonable to expect the sale to take place next year.

-Portugal's central bank has begun sounding out Spanish banks such as Sabadell SBE.MC and Popular (POP.MC) on their interest in buying Novo Banco, according to several sources familiar with the talks.
-[ID:nL6N0RV5A1]
+Portugal's central bank has begun sounding out Spanish banks such as Sabadell and Popular on their interest in buying Novo Banco, according to several sources familiar with the talks.